-The information from the United States in 2003 is used here as a proxy for the demand for technology in Brazil across industries; that is, how intense would be the use of technology across industries in Brazil if such technology was as widespread as in the United States.
-As with the ONET data, our use of U.S. data assumes that while the levels may be different for a given industry across the two countries, the ranking of industries by their information technology intensity is not different, once the two countries experience the same supply level of internet service.
-The data report that the "electronic computer manufacturing" and "peripherals manufacturing for data processing equipment" rely most heavily on technology, with over 85 percent of workers reporting using a computer at work.
+Information from the United States is used as a proxy for the demand for ICT among Brazilian industries; that is, how intense would be the use of technology across industries in Brazil if such technology was as widespread as in 2003 in the United States.
+As with the ONET data, our use of U.S. data assumes that while the levels of technological use may be different for a given industry across the two countries, the ranking of technological intensity across industries is not different, once the two countries experience the same supply level of internet service.
+According to the U.S. data, "electronic computer manufacturing" and "peripherals manufacturing for data processing equipment" rely most heavily on technology, with over 85 percent of workers reporting using a computer at work.
 "Farm machinery and equipment manufacturing," "paper manufacturing," and "paperboard containers and coated paperboard manufacturing" measure the least technology intensive industries, with less than 30 percent of workers reporting use of a computer at work.